vndee/graph-crdt/README.md

 docker run -d --name cluster_1 -p 8081:8000 -e ADDRESS=http://host.docker.internal:8081 \
 			-e FRIEND_ADDRESS=-1 gcrdt
 ```
 Due to the limitations of Docker for MacOS (https://docs.docker.com/desktop/mac/networking/), we should use `http://host.docker.internal` as the hostname.
-In Linux, we can use `http://127.0.0.1` of `http://localhost` instead.
+In Linux systems, we can use `http://127.0.0.1` of `http://localhost` instead.

 From the second instance (replica), if we want it to be connected to the first instance's network, we must set the `FRIEND_ADDRESS` variable as the address of the instance already in the network.

 For example:

 ```bash
 docker run -d --name cluster_2 -p 8082:8000 -e ADDRESS=http://host.docker.internal:8082 \